DroidModIT/droidmoditbot/README.md

-# droidmoditbot
+##droidmoditbot

-telegram.me/droidmoditbot 's source code
+telegram.me/droidmoditbot's source code

+doc available only in it at github.com/droidmodit/droidmoditbot/doc.md